Innovation Blockchain Payment Tops 24 Hour Volume of $259,826.00 (IBP)

 Innovation Blockchain Payment Profile

 Innovation Blockchain Payment’s launch date was July 2nd, 2018.
 Innovation Blockchain Payment’s total supply is 2,000,000,000 tokens and its circulating supply is 223,839,646 tokens.
+Innovation Blockchain Payment’s official Twitter account is @coingecko and its Facebook page is accessible here.
 Innovation Blockchain Payment’s official website is www.ibp.world.
-Innovation Blockchain Payment’s official Twitter account is @coingecko and its Facebook page is accessible here.

 Buying and Selling Innovation Blockchain Payment